-- Car expenses – (multiply by number of vehicles in household)
+- Car expenses — (multiply by the number of vehicles in the household)

 We cannot change or control the world’s economy, therefore, our proper and only course of action is to be on top of the economic climate.
 How do we do that?
 We do this by careful analysis of our reality and the actions needed to change our situation.